MantaBots27318/sessions-management/README.rst

    - Fron the selected event, attendees email addresses are selected
    - The email address are matched against contact list
-   - The contacts are marked as students if their title is Team Member, as adults if their title is Coach and as mentors if their title is mentor.
-Other title are not considered
+   - The contacts are marked as students if one of their tags is Student, as adults if one of their tags is Adult.

 3) Build a registration email from the pattern text file

-   - Replacing {{adults}}, {{students}} and {{mentors}} by the attendees names
+   - Replacing {{adults}}, {{students}} by the attendees names
    - Replacing {{start_time}} and {{end_time}} by the event start and end time
    - Replacing {{team}} by the team name
    - Replacing {{date}} by the start time day